PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 # AI-First Knowledge Architecture for Agentic Systems

-### Designing content that AI agents can Reason over, Act on, and be Evaluated against
+### Designing knowledge systems that AI agents can retrieve, act on, evaluate, and govern

-This repository will help you understand **how the knowledge designer role is changing to knowledge architect in AI-first companies***(as information is no longer written solely designed for humans but is actively consumed by autonomous AI systems).*

-In traditional setups, content existed to *explain*.
-In agentic systems, content exists to *drive behavior*.
+As organizations adopt autonomous AI systems, knowledge is no longer created solely for human readers.
+It must also be structured so AI agents can retrieve it, reason over it, execute approved workflows, and operate consistently.

-This project treats knowledge as a **first-class system component** *(structured, versioned, tested, and governed)* much like code.
+This repository demonstrates how traditional documentation evolves into governed knowledge systems that support reliable AI behavior.
+Rather than treating content as static documentation, the project treats knowledge as a **first-class system asset** *(structured, versioned, evaluated, and continuously improved throughout its lifecycle)*.

-The work here reflects real problems faced by *AI-native companies* building *agent-driven products*, where content directly impacts **system reliability, safety,** and **outcomes**.
+The work reflects the types of challenges addressed by **Knowledge Architects**, **AI Content Designers**, and **Knowledge Operations** teams building AI-first products.

 ![Project Preview Image](preview.png)